Redwood Coast Whale & Jazz Festival

 Barnebey's Hot Four

 This formidable combo consists of Tom Barnebey, cornet and trombone; Scott Anthony, banjo and guitar; Marty Eggers, bass, and Robert Young on reeds and cornet.
 Barnebey had appeared for many years in Gualala with his former Jazz Salvation Co. band, sponsored by Gualala Lions Club.

 Tom has been in trad jazz since the 1960s, when he began playing banjo and piano in pizza parlors around the Los Angeles area, and cornet with the then newly formed Jelly Roll Jazz Band.
 After moving to Sonoma County, he led the well regarded Jazz Salvation Company for 20 years.
 A highlight on the JSC's schedule in last nine of those years was the annual Dixieland by the Sea concert in Gualala.
 Tom is the currently the cornetist with the Zenith Jazz Band, leads a Roaring Twenties style quintet called "Beyond Salvation Jazz Band," and fills in on various instruments with other trad bands in the Bay Area.

-Carl Lunsford: Banjo & Guitar
+Scott Anthony: Banjo & Guitar